Part 2: Bugs & Part 3: Disease are found below.

 But let me just give you the solutions first.

-Our most trusted topical bug spray is Organocide 3-in-1, available in stores, online or on our truck.
+Organocide 3-in-1 is the fastest organic formula to purchase in a pinch, because it is available in stores locally.
 It generally gets all the pests in their infant states, and the softer shell bugs in their adult state, without harming the beneficial ladybugs, bees etc.

 Our second line of attack --- and maybe the most important --- is to pro-actively treat the soils to eliminate bug larvae and non-beneficial microbes before the problems start.
 For this we use a special kind of cedar oil: modified Texas red cedar oil mixed with ethyl lactate (made from organic, non-gmo corn).
 It comes in a ready-to-use formula or in a concentrate (cheaper).